lamikr/kicad_lib_db_manager/README.md

-Purpose of this tool/scripts is to help managing the list of own pcb components.
+**Pilppa Kicad Lib DB Manager**

+Python tool for integrating the list of pcb components bought from PCB warehouses like Digikey and Mouser to Kicad via DBLib driver that allows viewing them as a schematic symbols and pcb footprints.

-When components are ordered from warehouses like digikey or mouser, customer can download the list of ordered components as a CSV or excel file.
-This tool will parse those CSV files and import the data to sqlite database.
+This tool will work by parsing the CSV file of components that are ordered from warehouses like digikey or mouser.
+From digikey that file can be downloaed directly, while in mouser case you can download the excel file and then export that to CSV file with libraoffice or microsoft excel.

-This is very initial proof of concept version that can parse digikey and mouser csv files and create kicad database library.
-Project contains sample CSV files that can be used for testing the database cceation.

-Kicad 8 can be configured to use the components listed in the created sqlite database file.

-Usage:
+Data from imported CSV files are stored to sqlite3 database that can be then integrated to Kicad 8 library database.

+This tool contains also the required pilppa_kicad_lib_db.kicad_dbl kicad configuration file which contains mapping instruction from database to sql.

+**Usage Example:**

+Following script will show how to import one digikey csv file and one mouser csv file to database and then integrate that to kicad 8.

 1. csv file import to new sqlite database: